 Non-GMO Project Verified

 The Non-GMO Project is the leading third-party non-GMO verification system in the United States.
 Products must meet strict criteria for GMO avoidance to achieve this verification.
-BioBag’s 3 Gallon Food Scrap Bags and 13 Gallon Food Scrap Bags have been Non-GMO Project Verified.
-BioBag compostable commercial liners and produce bags are currently undergoing the certification process.
+BioBag’s 3 Gallon Food Scrap Bags, 13 Gallon Food Scrap Bags, Compostable Commercial Liners, and Compostable Produce Bags have been Non-GMO Project Verified.